Managing worker nodes

 Scaling worker nodes#

-- To scale the number of worker nodes we need to edit the machine pool they belong to.
-The default machine pool is called “default” which is created with every cluster.
+To scale the number of worker nodes we need to edit the machine pool they belong to.
+The default machine pool is called “Default” which is created with every cluster.
+We could also use the one we created before.

 rosa list machinepools --cluster=<cluster-name>